Fulwar Skipwith

-Fulwar Skipwith (February 21, 1765 – January 7, 1839) was an American soldier, diplomat, politician and farmer. who served as a U.S. Consul in Martinique, and later as the U.S. Consul-General in France.
-He was instrumental in negotiating the Louisiana Purchase in 1803 and was the first and only governor of the Republic of West Florida in 1810.
+Fulwar Skipwith (February 21, 1765 – January 7, 1839) was an American soldier, diplomat, politician and farmer.
+A veteran of the American Revolutionary War, he served as a U.S. Consul in Martinique, and later as the U.S. Consul-General in France.
+He was instrumental in negotiating the Louisiana Purchase in 1803, was the first and only governor of the Republic of West Florida in 1810, and was a founding member of the Agricultural Society of Baton Rouge.

 Early life

-Skipwith was born into an influential family in Dinwiddie County, Virginia.
+Skipwith was born into an influential family in Dinwiddie County in the Colony of Virginia on February 21, 1765.

-His cousin, Henry Skipwith, was a brother in law to Thomas Jefferson, the U.S. President 1801–1809.
+His cousin, Henry Skipwith, was a brother-in-law to Thomas Jefferson, the U.S. President 1801–1809.
 Skipwith studied at the College of William & Mary, but left at age 16 to enlist in the army during the American Revolutionary War.
 He served at the Siege of Yorktown in 1781.
 After American independence was achieved, he entered the tobacco trade.

 Diplomatic career & family

 Following the French Revolution of 1789, Skipwith was appointed as US Consul to the French colony of Martinique in 1790.
 He experienced the turmoil of the Revolution, as well as the aftermath of the abortive slave insurrection in Martinique, before departing in 1793.
 In 1795, Skipwith was appointed Consul-General in Paris under the US Minister to France, James Monroe.

 On June 2, 1802, Fulwar Skipwith married Evelina Louisa Barlié Van den Clooster, a Flemish baroness.
 Their children were Lelia, who married Thomas B. Robertson; Evelina, who married Edward H. Barton; and George Grey Skipwith.

 Skipwith assisted Robert Livingston (known as "The Chancellor" for the high New York state legal office he held) in negotiating the Louisiana Purchase, and actively participated in the transfer of 828,000 square miles of land in its southern part.